0-vortex/twitch-changelog-parser/README.md

 ## Changelog

 <!--START_SECTION:static-->
-### 2022‑03‑18

-<p>Removed documentation for “Get Banned Events” and “Get Moderator Events” Twitch API endpoints.
-For more information about the deprecation and removal of these endpoints, see the <a href="https://discuss.dev.twitch.tv/t/deprecation-of-twitch-api-event-endpoints-that-supported-websub-based-webhooks/35137" target="_blank">deprecation announcement</a>.</p>

 ### 2022‑02‑28

 <p>Twitch API v5 endpoints (i.e. kraken) are no longer available.
 Documentation for these endpoints have been removed.</p>